DIASTASIS RECTI QUESTIONS

 How do the Tupler Technique ® exercises close a diastasis recti?

-This program closes the diastasis by healing the connective tissue.
+This program closes the diastasis by strengthening the connective tissue.
 As the connective tissue becomes shallow, the muscles come together.
-Healing connective tissue is all about putting it in the right position as well as protecting it.
+Strengthening the connective tissue is all about putting it in the right position as well as protecting it.

 What can I expect in the first six weeks of the program?